 Use meteorological data meeting the minimum criteria outlined in previous sections of this standard.

 Finally, there are other tools, guidelines or methodologies in addition to those described in this standard to be able to plausibility of odour records or odour episodes, which should be used depending on their availability whenever their use can be justified.
-On one of the annexes of the standard, other methods are described for the plausibility check, such as Instrumental odour monitoring systems (IOMS), chemical sensors, dynamic olfactometry, gas chromatography or correlation analysis of operational data.
+On one of the annexes of the standard, other methods are described for the plausibility check, such as Instrumental Odour Monitoring Systems (IOMS), chemical sensors, dynamic olfactometry, gas chromatography or correlation analysis of operational data.

 These tools for verifying the plausibility of odour records or events can be used individually or together, all being equally valid.
 Their selection depends on project requirements or availability.
 However, their use doesn't categorise odour records as correct or incorrect; rather, they indicate the plausibility of being caused by known sources within the project area.

-Case study

-This use case describes the development and implementation of a methodology to assess the impact of waste management activity, Cator, in a residential area, using the monitoring of odour episodes through the NASAPP web platform.

-The project arises from the need to assess the environmental and social impact of a waste management plant in a nearby residential area.
-The goal was to determine the relationship between the plant's activity and the frequency and intensity of odour episodes in the area.

-Data Collection: Data collection was carried out using a combined approach of closed group and open group.
-Thirty trained users formed the closed group, while open participation was allowed to obtain a broader perspective.
-Data collection began in 2001, but the implementation of NASAPP in 2012 significantly streamlined data collection, improving the quality and quantity of available information.

-Data Analysis: The collected data were analysed to identify patterns and trends in odour episodes.
-Weighting techniques were employed to compare data from the closed and open groups, allowing the development of formulas to calculate the degree of participation of each group.

-Pollution Assessment: An odour episode pollution index was developed based on the collected data.
-This index included factors such as the degree of odour nuisance and allowed the assessment of pollution severity in different residential areas.

-Results Communication: The project results were regularly communicated through biannual follow-up meetings with local administration, the waste management company, and the population participating in the project.
-Monthly and annual reports, as well as maps and presentations, were prepared to facilitate understanding of the results and promote transparency and public participation.